gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 struct CoreCell {
     // possible[tile_index] == true means tile_index may be chosen for this cell.
     // Initially, every element of this vector is `true`.
+    // There is one element for each unique tile index.
     possible: Vec<bool>,
     ...
 }